-We’ll start by reviewing what reflection is, and we will provide you with four ‘looking back’ questions to use to reflect on during the rest of the session.
+Start by reviewing what reflection is, with four ‘looking back’ questions to use to reflect on during the rest of the session.
 Write, draw or use another creative method of your choice.

 💛Session 2: Looking forward

-Use what you’ve written and drawn in Session 1 to begin to create what 2021 will look like.
-You’ll be provided with four ‘look forward’ questions to guide you as you imagine, through writing and drawing, how to go forward.
+Use what you’ve written and drawn in Session 1 to begin to create what your new year will look like.
+Four ‘look forward’ questions guide you as you imagine, through writing and drawing, how to go forward.
 This isn’t a formal goal-setting process, but, instead a session to imagine and listen to the voice of your heart.

+This workshop was hosted live in January 2021.
+You can now access it as a fully self-paced on-demand class.
 Get your year started off with a strategy and a plan!
 Join me and Isao Yoshino, 40-year Toyota leader and the subject of my book Learning to Lead, Leading to Learn.
-The 2-hour workshop will run LIVE on Mr. Yoshino’s birthday Jan.
-13 2-4pm PST / 5-7 EST & will be available later on-demand for all registered participants.

-During this interactive workshop, you will learn the fundamentals of hoshin kanri (strategy deployment) and make progress on developing your 2021 personal hoshin (strategy) document using the Toyota hoshin framework.
+Learn the fundamentals of hoshin kanri (strategy deployment) and make progress on developing your annual personal hoshin (strategy) document using the Toyota hoshin framework.
 (Check out this article that highlights the personal hoshin process).

-This interactive 60-day learning experience will include a blend of self-study and personal reflection, interactive group coaching calls and engagement within a network of like-minded leaders also on the path of learning to lead with deeper intention.
+This learning experience is offered as a fully self-paced Foundations class, or as a live community cohort that includes a blend of self-study and personal reflection, interactive group coaching calls, and engagement within a network of like-minded leaders also on the path of learning to lead with deeper intention.
 Every two weeks you will explore and discuss lessons from the book, be introduced to leadership practices, and work through exercises developed to support your learning, including: